 As a result of receiving dividends in the form of our shares, a U.S. shareholder may be required to pay tax with respect to such dividends in excess of any cash received.
 Under certain applicable provisions of the Code and the published guidance, distributions payable of a publicly offered RIC that are in cash or in shares of stock at the election of shareholders may be treated as taxable distributions.
 The Internal Revenue Service has issued a revenue procedure indicating that this rule will apply if the total amount of cash to be distributed is not less than 20% of the total distribution.
 Under this revenue procedure, if too many shareholders elect to receive their distributions in cash, the cash available for distribution must be allocated among the shareholders electing to receive cash (with the balance of distributions paid in stock).
 A "publicly offered regulated investment company" is a RIC whose shares are either (i) continuously offered pursuant to a public offering within the meaning of Section 4 of the Securities Act, (ii) regularly traded on an established securities market or (iii) held by at least 500 persons at all times during the taxable year.
-If we qualify as a publicly offered RIC and decide to make any distributions consistent with this revenue procedure that are payable in part in our stock, taxable shareholders receiving such distributions will be required to include the full amount of the distribution (whether received in cash, our stock, or a combination thereof) as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain distribution) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
-As a result, a U.S. shareholder may be required to pay this tax, the sales proceeds may be less than the amount included in income with respect to the dividend, depending on the market price of our shares at the time of the sale.
-Furthermore, with respect to non-U.S. shareholders, we may be required to withhold U.S. federal tax with respect to go or shares at the time of the sale.
-Furthermore, with respect to an offer, we may be required to withhold U.S. federal tax with respect to pay taxes owed on dividends, including in respect of all or a portion of such dividend that is payable in shares.
-In addition, if a significant number of our shares in order to pay taxes owed on dividends, it may put downward pressure on the value of our shares.
+If we qualify as a publicly offered RIC and decide to make any distribution (whether received in cash, our stock, or a combination thereof) as ordinary income (or as long-term capital gain to the extent such distribution is properly reported as a capital gain distribution) to the extent of our current and accumulated earnings and profits for U.S. federal income tax purposes.
+As a result, a U.S. shareholder may be required to pay tax with respect to such distributions in excess of any cash received.
+If a U.S. shareholder sells the shares it receives as a dividend in income with respect to the dividend, depending on the market price of our shares at the time of the sale.
+Furthermore, with respect to non-U.S. shareholders, we may be required to withhold U.S. federal tax with respect to such dividends, ir may put downward pressure on the value of our shares.